The majority of countries throughout the world honor mothers on the exact same day of the year as we do here in America, and that day is today.

 So I moved in with my friend and her mother, while my mom left Texas with her new boyfriend, and went on her own adventure.

 Unfortunately the stability of life with my friend, didn’t last long.
 I won’t go into all the details of exactly what happened, but long story short…one day her mom left for work and never came back.
-After a few weeks she and I left that little apartment, unable to pay the bills and certain that the authorities would soon come around, wanting to know why two young girls were living there alone.
+After a few weeks she and I left that little apartment and went our own separate ways, unable to pay the bills and certain that the authorities would soon come around, wanting to know why two young girls were living there alone.
 We were scared to death of going into the system, and for good reason.
 So we decided to take our chances out in the adult world.

 Why Didn’t I Call My Mom?

 Back in those days there were no cell phones, and not everyone had a land line.
 I had no phone number or address for my mother, and simply couldn’t get a hold of her.
-Besides that, I knew she didn’t really want me around anyway, so I embarked on a journey into adulthood as a child, without any of the tools, education or preparedness that would have given me a snow balls chance in hell of surviving.
+Besides that, I knew she didn’t really want me around anyway, so at 11 years old, I embarked on a journey into adulthood, without any of the tools, education or preparedness that would have given me a snow balls chance in hell of surviving.

-The year I turned 13 my grandfather found out how I’d been living, and set it up for me to stay with my grandmother, in a small town in Texas called Breckenridge.
+I stayed here and there, sleeping outside only on rare occasion, still going to school, and eating what ever was offered me.
+Then the year I turned 13 my grandfather found out how I’d been living, and set it up for me to stay with my grandmother, in a small town in Texas.
 For 9 months I lived with Grandma and went to my freshman year of high school, but then life took another dramatic turn…and I was on my own again.

 One night we got the call that my grandfather had been in a car accident, and was in a coma.
-So my grandmother rushed out the door, then ended up renting an apartment out in Dallas Texas, close to the hospital where my grandfather was being treated.
-For about one year I was able to maintain the bills in that little apartment where I’d stayed with her, by quitting high school and working full time.
+So my grandmother rushed out the door, then after a time at his bedside, ended up living out in Dallas Texas, close to the hospital where my grandfather was still being treated.
+For about one year I was able to maintain the bills in that little apartment where I had stayed with her, by quitting high school and working full time.
 But then a relationship with an older boy turned violent, and I found myself being forced to make a run for it out to the city.
 Not long after I made it to Dallas, I started working in the girlie bars.
-I hated working in those places, but oddly enough the friends I made during those years were like family.
+I hated working in those places, but oddly enough the friends I made during those years were more like family, than my biological family had been.

-The reality was that although it was technically the sex industry, being a stripper offered me more stability and protection, than I had ever known.
+The reality was that although it was technically the sex industry, being a stripper brought me out of homelessness and poverty, then offered me more stability and protection, than I had ever known.

 Getting Out Of The Life